Department of Applied Physical Sciences (GRAD)

 Grading Status: Letter grade.

-What kind of material is Sponge Bob made of?
-What about the slime of his pet snail, Gary?
-We are taught that there are three states of matter: solid, gas, and liquid.
-However, in our daily lives we encounter materials that challenge this simple description such as foams, pastes, gels, soap, and rubber.
-These are Soft Materials and in this course we will learn about their special properties.
+What kind of material is Sponge Bob?
+What about his pet snail, Gary?
+We are taught that there are solids, liquids, and gases.
+However, some materials challenge this description, such as foams, plastics, pastes, skin, hair, and nails.
+These are soft materials, and they are everywhere: sunscreen, insulation, and car tires.
+In this course, we will learn about soft materials' properties, how they are processed in industry, and how to design novel soft materials.

 Rules & Requirements